199knz-bit/React/README.md

+First day.
+-Tried to do the register and login page.
+-Ended up doing only the register.
+-Also did some routing.
+-Need to add context so i can use the accounts in both login and register pages.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.